Information for Latin American placements

 When will I start my placement?

-Posts in Argentina run from March to September.
+Posts in Ecuador run from mid-August to the end of May.

 Will there be an induction course?

 Assistants should arrive by mid-August 2020 for an induction week before term begins the following week.

 During this induction week, assistants will carry out administrative matters, orientation and class planning.
 Assistants will also have an observation week before beginning teaching.